RAK811 Breakout Board Quick Start Guide

 at+set_config=lora:apps_key:XXXX

-After configuring all the parameters, you need to reset your RAK811 Breakout Board to save the parameters.
+After configuring all the parameters, reset your RAK811 Breakout Board to save the parameters.

 at+join

-Actually, it is not needed to join in ABP mode, but you still need to set this AT command to validate the parameters you just set for ABP mode.
+Although joining is not required in ABP mode, you still need to set this AT command to validate the parameters configured for ABP mode.

 - Try to send a data from RAK811 Breakout Board to ChirpStack.